FarronF/limerick-council-meetings/meetings/2017/03/27-Full Meeting of Limerick City and County Council/Minutes Council Meeting - Meeting of Limerick City and County Council - 23rd January 2017.md

 by Councillor Hourigan, would be referred to the next Economic Development, Enterprise

-and Planning Strategic Policy Committee for urgent consideration.--- 10
+and Planning Strategic Policy Committee for urgent consideration.
+---
+10

 Proposed by Councillor Gleeson;